 When drying wet carpet, speed is essential to prevent dangerous molds from developing.
 If you smell mildew or see mold, you will probably need to replace both the carpet and pad.

-For any wet carpet larger than those areas described above, contact Certified Restoration.
-We have the specialized tools to immediately extract up to 90 percent of the water from carpet and pad, and dehumidifiers to prevent black mold and mildew from growing.
-Contact Certified Restoration today.
+For any wet carpet larger than those areas described above, contact Certified Restoration Inc. We have the specialized tools to immediately extract up to 90 percent of the water from carpets and pads, and dehumidifiers to prevent black mold and mildew from growing.